corda/corda/docs/source/corda-configuration-file.rst

 The Corda configuration file uses the HOCON format which is superset of JSON.
 Please visit `<https://github.com/typesafehub/config/blob/master/HOCON.md>`_ for further details.

+Please do NOT use double quotes in configuration keys.

 Defaults
 --------
 A set of default configuration options are loaded from the built-in resource file ``/node/src/main/resources/reference.conf``.